Cluster size determines internal structure of transcription factories in human cells: RESULTS

-The transition between specialized (demixed) and mixed factories with increasing size can be explained as follows.
+The {existence of a crossover} between specialized (demixed) and mixed factories with increasing size is therefore a generic feature of our model, and it can be explained by the following physical argument depending on non-specific binding.
 Two red TFs in an unmixed cluster might stabilise $3$ loops, and so bring into close proximity only a few non-specific binding sites that could bind a green TF.
 In contrast, $10$ red TFs in a cluster will stabilise many loops that inevitably bring into close proximity many non-specific binding sites -- and this makes it highly likely that some green TFs will also bind nearby to create a mixed cluster.
-This mixing transition provides a way to reconcile observations that some clusters are unmixed (like factories rich in polymerases II and III), and others highly mixed (like HOTs).
+The mixing crossover provides a way to reconcile observations that some clusters are unmixed (like factories rich in polymerases II and III), and others highly mixed (like HOTs). {This is because clusters in a single cell are generally polydisperse, or differ in size (e.g., due to the local chromatin environment, or the patterning of TUs along the genome), hence mixed and specialised factories can coexist in the same nucleus.} Note that cluster size is a key parameter because it strongly affects the balance between non-specific and specific chromatin-protein interaction.

 Finally, as for the toy model, the balance between mixing and demixing determines correlation patterns.
-For example, activity patterns of same- and differently-colored TUs in the whole chromosome (Fig.~S7) are much like those in the $1$-pattern model (\autoref{fig5}Biii).
-We attribute this to $\sim 78\%$ TFs being in mixed clusters ($\theta_{\rm dem}<0.5$), and and so inevitably the resulting interactions will dominate the pattern seen.
+For example, activity patterns of same- and differently-colored TUs in the whole chromosome (Figure~S8) are much like those in the $1$-pattern model (Fig. \ref{fig5}Biii).
+We attribute this to $\sim 78\%$ TFs being in mixed clusters ($\theta_{\rm dem}<0.5$), and so inevitably the resulting interactions will dominate the pattern seen.

+Our model is already inherently out of thermodynamic equilibrium, as it includes non-equilibrium switching between binding and non-binding states for chromatin-binding proteins, resembling ATP-dependent post-translational modification of such proteins\cite{Brackley2017}.
+There are though important principles of chromatin organisation which the presented model does not consider.
+First, an important remaining question is whether other active (ATP-consuming) processes naturally present in the nucleus, such as loop extrusion~\cite{Fudenberg2016}, affect the results we found.
+Second, following the same logic behind the multicolor polymer model presented here, it is interesting to ask whether the presence of additional types of inactive, as well as active, TFs and chromatin beads changes the picture.